Hindi cinema: Global markets

 In addition to their popularity among the Indian diaspora from Nigeria and Senegal to Egypt and Russia, generations of non-Indians have grown up with Bollywood.
 Indian cinema's early contacts with other regions made inroads into the Soviet Union, the Middle East, Southeast Asia, and China.
 Bollywood entered the consciousness of Western audiences and producers during the late 20th century, and Western actors now seek roles in Bollywood films.

 Asia-Pacific

 South Asia

-Bollywood films are also popular in Pakistan, Bangladesh, and Nepal, where Hindustani is widely understood.
+Bollywood films are also popular in Bangladesh, Pakistan and Nepal, where Hindustani language is widely understood.
 Many Pakistanis understand Hindi, due to its linguistic similarity to Urdu.
 Although Pakistan banned the import of Bollywood films in 1965, trade in unlicensed DVDs and illegal cable broadcasts ensured their continued popularity.
 Exceptions to the ban were made for a few films, such as the colourised re-release of Mughal-e-Azam and Taj Mahal in 2006.
 Early in 2008, the Pakistani government permitted the import of 16 films.
 More easing followed in 2009 and 2010.
 Although it is opposed by nationalists and representatives of Pakistan's small film industry, it is embraced by cinema owners who are making a profit after years of low receipts.
-The most popular actors in Pakistan are the three Khans of Bollywood: Salman, Shah Rukh, and Aamir.
-The most popular actress is Madhuri Dixit; at India-Pakistan cricket matches during the 1990s, Pakistani fans chanted "Madhuri dedo, Kashmir lelo!" ("Give Madhuri, take Kashmir!")
 Bollywood films in Nepal earn more than Nepali films, and Salman Khan, Akshay Kumar and Shah Rukh Khan are popular in the country.

 The films are also popular in Afghanistan due to its proximity to the Indian subcontinent and their cultural similarities, particularly in music.
 Popular actors include Shah Rukh Khan, Ajay Devgan, Sunny Deol, Aishwarya Rai, Preity Zinta, and Madhuri Dixit.
 A number of Bollywood films were filmed in Afghanistan and some dealt with the country, including Dharmatma, Kabul Express, Khuda Gawah and Escape From Taliban.

 Southeast Asia

 Bollywood films are popular in Southeast Asia, particularly in maritime Southeast Asia.
 The three Khans are very popular in the Malay world, including Indonesia, Malaysia, and Singapore.
 The films are also fairly popular in Thailand.

 India has cultural ties with Indonesia, and Bollywood films were introduced to the country at the end of World War II in 1945.
 The "angry young man" films of Amitabh Bachchan and Salim–Javed were popular during the 1970s and 1980s before Bollywood's popularity began gradually declining in the 1980s and 1990s.
 It experienced an Indonesian revival with the release of Shah Rukh Khan's Kuch Kuch Hota Hai (1998) in 2001, which was a bigger box-office success in the country than Titanic (1997).
-Bollywood has had a strong presence in Indonesia since then, particularly Shah Rukh Khan films such as Mohabbatein (2000), Kabhi Khushi Kabhie Gham...
-(2001), Kal Ho Naa Ho, Chalte Chalte and Koi...
+Bollywood has had a strong presence in Indonesia since then, particularly Shah Rukh Khan films such as Mohabbatein (2000), Kabhi Khushi Kabhie Gham (2001), Kal Ho Naa Ho, Chalte Chalte and Koi...
 Mil Gaya (all 2003), and Veer-Zaara (2004).